VasuML07/text-to-image/README.md

 📝 Text to Image Generator (Offline & Deployable)

-A Streamlit web application that converts user-entered text into an image and allows downloading the result as a PNG or PDF.
+A Streamlit web application that converts user-entered text into a structured image, with options to download the output as PNG or PDF.

 Unlike popular AI tools such as ChatGPT or Gemini, this project is designed to be fully offline, transparent, and reproducible, making it ideal for learning, deployment, and academic use.

 🚀 What This Project Provides (Beyond AI Chat Tools)

-While tools like ChatGPT and Gemini focus on AI-generated content via cloud APIs, this project offers:
+While tools like ChatGPT and Gemini rely on cloud-based AI models and APIs, this project focuses on control, simplicity, and deployability.

+It provides:

-✅ Offline execution (no internet required)
+✅ Offline execution (no internet required after setup)

 ✅ No API keys, no usage limits

 ✅ Full control over output files

-✅ Direct image & PDF downloads
+✅ Direct PNG & PDF downloads

-✅ Deployable Streamlit web app
+✅ Deployable Streamlit web application

-✅ Transparent and explainable pipeline
+✅ Transparent and explainable processing pipeline

-This makes the project especially suitable for education, demos, and environments where cloud AI tools are restricted.
+This makes the project especially suitable for education, demos, restricted environments, and academic evaluation.

 🚀 Features

-✍️ Text input (up to 400 characters)
+✍️ Text input up to 1500 characters

+📄 Automatic line-by-line rendering (max 100 characters per line)

-🖼️ Convert text into a visual image
+🖼️ Convert text into a clean, readable image

 📥 Download output as PNG or PDF